syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 </configSections>
 {% endhighlight %}

-3. We must add the tag `ReportItem` for all the newly added report item types.
-It has following attributes.
+3. You must add the `ReportItem` tag for all newly added report item types.
+It has following attributes:

 Attribute Name |	Description
 ---------|----------
-Name	|Name of your report Item that going to display in list.
+Name	|Name of your report item that is going to display in the list.
-Assembly	|Name of the newly created report Item assembly.
+Assembly	|Name of the newly created report item assembly.
-Type	|Report Item class name with the namespace.
+Type	|Report item class name with the namespace.

 {% highlight xml %}
  <ReportingExtensions>